dwmcnelis/formatlibrary-backup/README.md

 ![Deck-Database-Results-Gallery](/public/screenshots/Deck-Database-Results-Gallery.jpg)

 • Results can be sorted (Builder / Event / Format / Placement / Upload Date / etc.).<br/>
-• Results are paginated and the quantity displayed can be changed.
+• Results are paginated and the quantity displayed can be changed.<br/>
 • Results link to Single Deck details.

 # Single Deck Details

+Single Deck pages are seemlessly linked throughout the website from:<br>
+• The Deck Database<br>
+• Single Events<br>
+• Blogposts

 ![Single-Deck-Details](/public/screenshots/Single-Deck-Details.jpg)

+Single Deck pages display:<br>
+• Key information: Builder, Deck Category, Deck Name, Event, Upload Date.<br>
+• All the cards found in the deck, as individual clickable links.<br>
+• A link to the Builder's Player Profile.<br>
+• A link to the Event's Event Summary page.<br>
+• Indicators of the deck's impact: Likes / Downloads / Views.<br>
+• A button to download the deck as a .YDK file (used on online Yu-Gi-Oh! platforms).

 # Event Database